FixelAlgorithmsTeam/fixel/_posts/2018-07-30-luminosity-mask-002.md

 ### Flawed Math

 Even assuming the user (Or the Luminosity Mask generator used) aligned the Color Space between the RGB Color Space and Grayscale Color Space we will show the Math of Luminosity Mask in Photoshop is flawed.
-In the previous post we mentioned a small teaser - How come the Math of the Mitones suggest that `Mid001` should be all black (All values are zero) while Mask Generators generates `Mid001` which is clearly not all black.
+In the previous post we mentioned a small teaser - How come the Math of the Midtones suggest that `Mid001` should be all black (All values are zero) while Mask Generators generates `Mid001` which is clearly not all black.

 Let's go through the process of generating `Light001`, `Dark001` and `Mid001` on the reference image:

  1. Load the reference image into Photoshop.
  2. Move into the *Channels* tab in Photoshop.
  3. Use `Ctrl + Left Mouse Click` on the RGB Channel to activate *Luminosity Selection*.
 Create new channel using selection by `Select -> Save Selection` (Or the small icon at the bottom `Save Selection as Channel`).
 Call this channel `Light001`.
 Since the reference image is Grayscale the Luminosity Channel is exactly it (Assuming matching RGB and Grasycale Color Space).
 Namely $ f \left( x \right) = x $.